 When he was at the Treasury, Churchill continued to refer to the 1906 era and to play up its social reforming aspect.
 He did so in order to secure a 'progressive' lineage for the measures he now put forward.
 (It was of some relevance that Lloyd George and Asquith were, at the time of his appointment, both still in active politics, although the latter at last retired from the Liberal leadership in 1926.)
-As Martin Daunton has argued, Churchill 'consciously seized the mantle of David Lloyd George' and aimed 'to appropriate the ideology of "new Liberalism" which had, to a large extent, migrated into the Labour Party'.9

-An example of this occurred in April 1925, when Churchill presented his first Budget.
+As Martin Daunton has argued, Churchill 'consciously seized the mantle of David Lloyd George' and aimed 'to appropriate the ideology of "new Liberalism" which had, to a large extent, migrated into the Labour Party'.9 An example of this occurred in April 1925, when Churchill presented his first Budget.
 One of its features was the announcement that the government would soon introduce a bill to establish an insurancebased pension scheme for the aged and for widows.
 This was a significant extension of the welfare state.
 'The old laissezfaire or laissez-aller ideas of mid-Victorian radicalism have been superseded, and no one has done more to supersede them than the right.
 Hon.
 Member for Caernarvon Boroughs [Lloyd

 George]', Churchill said in his speech.
 'I am proud to have been associated with him from the very beginning of those large insurance ideas.'10 Lloyd George, in his initial response to the Budget, expressed his pleasure that Churchill had undertaken to complete the scheme of insurance that the pre-war Liberal government had only been able to establish in limited form: 'I am very delighted that my right hon.
 Friend, who was associated with me at that time in carrying through that scheme has in his first year of Chancellorship undertaken the completion of the scheme.'11 Churchill may therefore not only have succeeded in appealing to progressive opinion in general, but also in blunting some of Lloyd George's own political attacks.
-On the other hand, he could sometimes be damaged by suspicions within his own party that he was 'playing up to Lloyd George', who was very much distrusted by other Conservatives.12 The memory of the 1906 era was a double-edged sword.
+On the other hand, he could sometimes be damaged by suspicions within his own party that he was 'playing up to Lloyd George', who was very much distrusted by other Conservatives.
+The memory of the 1906 era was a double-edged sword.

 But if Churchill sought to appeal to liberal opinion, in the broadest sense, this did not prevent him attacking the Liberal Party when he thought it right to do so.
 Even though, until at least 1931, he remained open to the idea of renewing his political cooperation with Lloyd George, he clashed with him repeatedly in public, notably over Britain's 1925 return to the Gold Standard, the 1926 General Strike, and the Liberal Party's ambitious proposals for public works.
 These last were a major point of controversy in the 1929 general election, and showed how 'Liberal traditions' were subject to multiple interpretations.
 Lloyd George, for his part, now harked back less to the pre-1914 New Liberalism than to the period of his own wartime leadership, as he sought to establish his credentials as a man who could get things done.
-Churchill, for his part, harked back to the late nineteenth century. ('We should not try to compete with L.G.', he remarked to his officials. 'but take our stand on sound finance.'13) In one election speech he claimed that 'The Liberals are being committed against all the traditions of Gladstonian finance to an absurd, erroneous and vicious policy.
-If the Liberals succumb to the temptations Lloyd George is now offering them for party purposes it will not be because they are Liberals, but only because they are electioneering politicians.'14 The obvious implication was that the Conservatives could be trusted to uphold Gladstone's legacy, even if Mr. G's own party could not.
+Churchill, for his part, harked back to the late nineteenth century. ('We should of the Liberal Party by its Parliamentary representation."
+It seems fair to say that Churchill's announcement in 1945 that he was a Liberal as much as he was a Conservative was not completely without precedent in his rhetoric; on the other hand, he had not felt compelled to articulate this particular aspect of his political identity for some considerable time previously.
+It was, however, to become a familiar trope in the years to come.